swe-students-fall2025/3-python-package-team_cascade/README.md

 ## PyPI Package

-This package is available on PyPI: [study-pet](https://test.pypi.org/project/study-pet/0.1.1/)
+This package is available on TestPyPI: [study-pet](https://test.pypi.org/project/study-pet/0.1.1/)